gsiekaniec/ORI/README.md

 # ORI (Oxford nanopore Reads Identification) and the bacterial world

+ORI (Oxford nanopore Reads Identification) is a software allowing, from long nanopore reads, to identify the bacterial strains present in a sample.

+There is two sub-parts: (1) the creation of the index containing the bacterial strains and (2) the query of this index with long reads in order to identify the strains.

+The index is based on the structure implemented in [HowDeSBT](https://github.com/medvedevgroup/HowDeSBT) (Robert S Harris and Paul Medvedev, Improved representation of sequence bloom trees, Bioinformatics, btz662) modified in order to use qgrams (word from spaced seeds) instead of kmers.

 ## Installation

 Before starting you must install the strains version of HowDeSBT: instruction are in the [HowDeSBT_strains](https://github.com/gsiekaniec/ORI/tree/master/HowDeSBT_strains) repertory.